-It has been a long wait (far to long in fact, more on that soon), but I finally have my new 2018 Oura Ring wearable.
+It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2018 Oura Ring wearable.

 Better than that, I have had it for a few months now so I have a lot of thoughts (both good and bad) on this new version of the Oura Ring (not 'Aura Ring' as many people spell it).
 So for all your wonderful folk who have been waiting for my Oura Ring review, the wait is over!